ychding11/ychding11.github.io/_posts/2017-9-9-3D-Rendering-API.md

 ### Compile Shader
 *D3DCompileFromFile()* compiles hlsl code into byte code for specified target, for example, hs_5_0.
 Its second parameter *in_opt  const D3D_SHADER_MACRO pDefines*, can insert user-defined macro into compiling.
+- What happens from byte code to specified shader program?

 ### environment map
 It is a GPU programming hack to implement *specular refelctive surface* by a cube map.